Reminder to cyclists – what you need to remember on the road

 Rules 211- 213: Advice for motorists about cyclists

-Advice for motorists about keeping a proper look out for cyclists and giving cyclists time, space and plenty of room.
+Motorists should keep a proper look out for cyclists and allow cyclists time, space and plenty of room.

 Although some of the guidance in these rules may seem obvious, we know all too well how not paying heed to these tips can have serious consequences for cyclists.